Every Chic French Woman Knows These 8 Items Make Outfits Look Expensive

 From footwear to outerwear.

-Scroll on to familiarize yourself with the expensive-looking staples French women are wearing and to shop chic versions of each item.
+Scroll on to familiarize yourself with the expensive-looking staples French women are wearing and shop chic versions of each item.

 Satin Pants

 Satin pants are the easiest, most comfortable way to make an outfit look prettier and more expensive.
-They look elegant for a night out, but I also see instances of French women dressing them down with ballet flats or loafers.
+They look elegant for a night out, but I also see instances of French women dressing them down with ballet flats and loafers.

 Shop Satin Pants